ksu-is/brand-blog/README.md

 # Brand Website
 The goal of this project is to create a blog that allows the user to learn more about a brand I want to make.
-We used Django to create
+We used Django to create said blog

 ## What purpose of this project: